kevinberonilla/jquery-cheat-code/README.md

 ---

 #### Installation
-Download the plugin via Bower or manually copy the JS files to your site, then include them in the `<head>` tag after jQuery.
+Download the plugin via Bower or manually copy the JS files to your site, then include them in the `<head>` tag.
 ```
 bower install jquery-cheat-code
 ```